run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

 kubectl label node <NODE-NAME> node-role.kubernetes.io/runai-system=true
 ```

+To avoid single-point-of-failure issues, we recommend assigning more than one node in production environments.

 ## Additional Permissions

 As part of the installation you will be required to install the [Run:ai Control Plane](backend.md) and [Cluster](cluster.md) Helm [Charts](https://helm.sh/){target=_blank}.
 The Helm Charts require Kubernetes administrator permissions.
 You can review the exact permissions provided by using the `--dry-run` on both helm charts.